 Norwalk Community College gives us a home, provides us with offices, meeting rooms, classrooms, services, use of the fine library and Wellness Center, help in many forms, advice when asked for, and the invaluable prestige of a large sheltering institute – making us feel a part of the College.
 Our members volunteer services to NCC, such as mentoring, library assistance, rush mailings, registration-day help, and participation in Foundation fundraising.

-Catalog and information for the 2017 Winter session will be available in December.
-Winter classes will begin January 9, 2017, and end February 3, 2017.
+Catalog and course information for the 2017 Winter session will be available¬†by mid-December.
+Winter 2017 classes¬†start January 9 and end February 3.

 If you would like to receive future catalogs¬†via email (which arrives earlier than US Mail)

 please send an email to email@example.com, and notify us¬†that you want to receive¬†your catalog¬†by email.

 If you have signed up to¬†be sent¬†your catalog¬†via email and have not received it, please check your Spam or Junk mail folder.

 Leon Breault, 1st Vice President

 Sandi Sacks, Secretary

 Ann Bello, Treasurer